genevate/style_guides/business/culture.md

 0. Be diverse (i.e. equal mix of females, males, races, backgrounds, etc).
 0. Be passionate, driven, and disciplined.

+## Mission

+To create an environment where employees are empowered and inspired to reach their greatest potential by giving them autonomy, mastery, and purpose.
+It is by focusing on our employees that we can delight, enrich, and astound our customers in ways impossible to imagine otherwise.

 ## Core Values

 - Be Human: